News & Updates

 The law it seeks to enforce is aimed at protecting the reputation of regional foods and helping farmers maintain value.

-It would apply to a variety of common cheese names, including Asiago, Cheddar,
+It would apply to a variety of common cheese names, including Asiago and Cheddar,

 Camembert, Edam, Feta, Gorgonzola, Parmesan, Provolone, Ricotta, Roquefort and Stilton, as well as to certain meat products, wines including Champagne, spirits and “aromatized drinks,” such as Sangria.